Tamrakar182/Tamrakar182/README.md

 ### :man_technologist: About Me :

-  - 👋 Hi, I’m @Tamrakar182
+  - 👋 Hi, I’m @Tamrakar182.
-  - 👀 I’m interested in Everything basically
+  - 👀 I’m interested in computers.
-  - 🌱 I’m currently learning Go.
+  - 🌱 I’m currently learning Android Development with Jetpack Compose.
   - 💞️ I’m looking to collaborate on open source projects.
   - 📫 How to reach me: manjultamrakar4@gmail.com